Laws Relating to the Death Penalty

 Attorney General Eric Holder, appointed by Barack Obama, was personally opposed to the death penalty.
 He questioned and ordered a review of its use, but he also approved federal prosecution of the death penalty in several cases.
 In 2015, Holder ordered a nationwide halt on the death penalty after an error of an execution in Oklahoma.
 He placed executions on hold until the Supreme Court could review the practice.
 The Court affirmed it (see Glossip v.
-Gross in the Judicial column, right).
+Gross in the Judicial section).

 Attorney General Jeff Sessions, appointed by Donald Trump, is an outspoken supporter of the death penalty.
 We have yet to see how he will enforce it on the federal level.
 Here is an article critical of his actions seeking the death penalty as Alabama’s attorney general.

 Current Death Penalty Protocol.
 You can read the current rules here.